danielharrell/open-eyes-lect-2017-18/Open.md

    on to show how philosophy in a sense turns on itself in a denial of openness.-->

-Still another reason to wonder comes from the way the word "open" is defined in dictionaries---largely through negation.
+Still another reason for wonder comes from the way the word "open" is defined in dictionaries---largely through negation.
 To be open means *not* to be closed.
 Or blocked.
 Or covered.
 Or fastened.
 Or sealed.
 Or buttoned.
 Or guarded.
 Or protected.
 Or folded.
 Or clenched.
 Or concealed.
 Or constipated.[^Dictionary] This may be definition enough  for everyday use.
-But what about those deeper moments of speech, when we talk of *eyes* being opened, or hearts, or minds, or again the proverbial door, always open to a friend?
+But what about those deeper moments of speech, when we talk of *eyes* being opened?
+Or hearts?
+Or minds?
+Or again the proverbial door, always open to a friend?
 Here, it seems, we use the word "open" for a positive condition, a state of being, which any negative definition at best only